HELP US PROTECT

 All thoughts, suggestions and comments received as part of this public engagement will be carefully read, considered and used to help shape the proposals for Isley Woodhouse.
 All comments received will be summarised and included within a Consultation Statement that will accompany the outline planning application.

-All comments should be submitted by 29th November 2024.
+All comments should be submitted by 13th December 2024.
 Following submission of an outline planning application (early 2025), North West Leicestershire District Council will consult local residents, statutory consultees and other interested parties before reaching a decision.

 Theres always a deadline so please participate via the button below